 Written and Directed by Mark Hartley

-Finally catching up with Electric Boogaloo: The Wild, Untold Story of Cannon Films is quite a shock, as Mark Hartley has captured much of the truth of the renegade film studio run by Menahem Golan and Yoram Globus, the jolly Israeli pirates that cut a red-ink swath through Hollywood, making a lot of movies and sometimes paying the people who made them.
-The candid interviews in this fast-paced tale of filmmaking and financial chicanery are terrific, ranging from slumming A-list filmmakers telling it like it is (was), to former Cannon insiders waxing nostalgic about Mo & Yo, two swell cousins that just wanted to make movies.
+Finally catching up with Electric Boogaloo: The Wild, Untold Story of Cannon Films is quite a shock, as Mark Hartley has captured much of the truth of the renegade film studio run by Menahem Golan and Yoram Globus, the jolly Israeli pirates that cut a red-ink swath through Hollywood, releasing a lot of movies and sometimes paying the people who made them.
+The candid interviews in this fast-paced tale of filmmaking and financial chicanery are terrific, ranging from slumming A-list filmmakers telling it like it is (was) to former Cannon insiders waxing nostalgic about Mo & Yo, two swell cousins that just wanted to make movies.

 Director Hartley is a recidivist for this sort of thing.
 His 2008 Not Quite Hollywood was an eye-opening look at the trashy end of Australian pop filmmaking unknown to most Yanks, while his 2010 Machete Maidens Unleashed! covers the much sleazier sub-genre of productions filmed in the Philippines.
-Electric Boogaloo has broader appeal than either of those subjects, as everybody remembers (sometimes fondly) the films of Chuck Norris and Charles Bronson, the cheap musicals that made money, and the megabuck losers that put the company into receivership.
+Electric Boogaloo has a broader appeal than either of those subjects, as everybody remembers (sometimes fondly) the films of Chuck Norris and Charles Bronson, the cheap Cannon musicals that made money, and the megabuck losers that put the company into receivership.
 If you attended movies in the last half of the ‘eighties, perhaps you remember what often happened when a trailer came on with a Cannon logo — audiences booed.

-Menahem is introduced as an energetic Israeli fireball, making popular pictures of local interest at a breakneck pace.
-In a nutshell, he teamed up with his cousin Yoram, moved to America and made a bundle producing cheap exploitation pictures.
+Menahem is introduced as an energetic Israeli fireball, who once made popular pictures of local interest at a breakneck pace.
+In a nutshell, he teamed up with his cousin Yoram, moved to America and made a bundle producing cheap exploitation.
 The docu touts the influential Joe (1970), which introduced Susan Sarandon and Peter Boyle and was seen by everybody.
 It was actually made by a previous iteration of Cannon, run by Dennis Friedland and Chris Dewey.
 They created Cannon in 1967 and ran it until selling it to Golan and Globus in ’79.
 Production really ramped up immediately, as Yoram found creative ways to raise money and Menahem oversaw the production of dozens of cheap pictures.
 A few became monster hits (Breakin’, 1984) or started major exploitation franchises (Missing in Action, )1984).
-They created a star in Chuck Norris and found easy work for down- slide personalities like Charles Bronson, Michael Winner and J. Lee Thompson; Menahem was so prolific with his carelessly-launched film deals that the company found itself making pictures in several countries simultaneously.
+They created a star in Chuck Norris and found easy work for down- slide personalities like Charles Bronson, Michael Winner and J. Lee Thompson.
+Menahem was so prolific with his carelessly-launched film deals that the company found itself making pictures in several countries simultaneously.

 One point that Electric Boogaloo misses was that Menahem Golan was yet another acolyte of Roger Corman, when Corman went to the continent to shoot The Wild Racers.
 Menahem proved fantastic at getting things done cheap or for free, surely bamboozling everybody on the Formula One racing circuit.
 Corman singled him out for praise… and it’s unclear who was teaching who.
 I have a feeling that Roger was probably better at following through with handshake deals — people who worked for him might grouse about the conditions they had accepted, but few if any ever said Roger had reneged on any arrangement.
 If trade reports and filmmaker complaints are true, breaking promises and cutting corners appears to have been an unchanging Cannon attribute.

 Mark Hartley’s to-the-point interviews cover all the outrageous details of the Cannon Group’s output — the often insanely stupid movies, the bad acting, the good ideas trashed by a relentless emphasis on sex, violence and sleaze.
-Mo and Yo were stretched so thin and had so many irons in the fire that there wasn’t time to make decent decisions — good movies were thrown away while expensive promotions were expended on pictures that hadn’t a chance to find a wide audience.
+Mo and Yo were stretched so thin and had so many irons in the fire that there wasn’t time to make decent decisions — good movies were thrown away while expensive promotions were expended on pictures that hadn’t a chance to find an audience.
 Electric Boogaloo gets a lot of mileage from interviews with filmmakers and actors eager to recount the incredible level of abuse they received on the set.
 The reasonable, easy-going Elliott Gould finds Menahem insanely impossible, when making a movie originally titled ‘My Darling Shiksa.’

 Actress after actress recounts finding out only on the set that she is expected to play scenes nude or take part in rape scenes so crude and rough that the experience feels like a rape.
 Main culprit actress-molester director Michael Winner died shortly before production, or Electric Boogaloo might have presented both sides of this story.
 The docu doesn’t really distance itself from the sleaze factor, especially when the charming actresses describing their on-set humiliations are inter-cut with the actual brutal nude scenes.

 The latter sections of the docu continue with the ‘can’t believe they did that’ crazy business and artistic decisions.
-The tone then tilts toward the notion that something good was lost when Cannon broke up and foundered under colossal debt and the criminal shenanigans of its receiver, Giancarlo Paretti.
+The tone then tilts toward the notion that something good was lost when Cannon broke up, collapsing under colossal debt and the criminal shenanigans of its receiver, Giancarlo Paretti.
 The place was certainly ‘fun’ in the sense that a pirate ship might be fun — plenty of interesting things are always happening, if you’re not being artistically screwed, monetarily cheated or forced to walk the plank of career doom.
 Lots of people got opportunities there, but except for the big stars not too many emerged with their reputations unsullied.

 Amusingly, representatives of Yoram Globus made their own Cannon docu to counter Hartley’s unblinking appraisal of the movie studio equivalent of a pirate ship.
 I haven’t seen The Go-Go Boys (2014), so can’t comment on it.
 I’m not sure that Electric Boogaloo is the last word on this amazing mess of a film company, but it’s certainly an entertaining introduction to the highest-profile exploitation outfit of the 1980s.